---

 What makes this different?
 Regular Cloudflare (free or Pro) caches static files.
 Enterprise caches dynamic WordPress content at 200+ edge locations worldwide.
 Your visitors get sub-100ms response times regardless of location.

-The unlimited PHP workers stand out too.
-Kinsta and WP Engine limit concurrent processes on lower plans.
+**The unlimited PHP workers** stand out too.
+Kinsta limit concurrent processes on lower plans.
 Rocket.net doesn’t.
 During traffic spikes, your site stays responsive instead of queuing requests.

 **Pricing:**